December 9: Today in Royal History

 December 9, 1709 – Birth of Louise-Élisabeth of Orléans, Queen of Spain, wife of King Luis I of Spain, at the Palace of Versailles in Versailles, France

 Louise-Élisabeth was the daughter of Philippe II, Duke of Orléans and Françoise Marie de Bourbon, the legitimized daughter of King Louis XIV of France and his mistress Françoise-Athénaïs de Rochechouart, Marquise de Montespan.
 In 1721, eleven-year-old Louise Élisabeth married the future King Luis I of Spain.
-The marriage was not successful and resulted in no children due to the young age of Louise Élisabeth and because she became increasingly known for her erratic and impulsive behavior.
+The marriage was unsuccessful and resulted in no children due to Louise Élisabeth’s being young and her increasingly erratic and impulsive behavior.
 In 1724, King Luis I died from smallpox.
-Louise Élisabeth, a widow at the age of fourteen.
+Louise Élisabeth was a widow at the age of fourteen.
 Because the marriage of Luis I and Louise Élisabeth had not been consummated, Louise Élisabeth was to be sent back to France.
 She lived at the Palais du Luxembourg in Paris, away from the court of King Louis XV, her first cousin once removed.
-Louise Élisabeth died seventeen years later, on June 16, 1742, lonely and forgotten.
+Louise Élisabeth died lonely and forgotten, seventeen years later, on June 16, 1742.
 She was buried in the Church of Saint-Sulpice in Paris but her tomb was desecrated and destroyed during the French Revolution.

 Unofficial Royalty: Louise-Élisabeth of Orléans, Queen of Spain